We independently score every subscription. We may earn a commission through links — it never changes our picks.

 • No day-one access to major first-party exclusives.

-• Catalog games for Extra/Premium rotate โ€” ownership is not permanent.
+• Catalog games for Extra/Premium rotate — ownership is not permanent.

 • Premium's PS3 streaming is cloud-only; no downloads for legacy titles.

-Nintendo Switch Online (NSO) costs around $4/month or about $20/year for an individual, with a family plan available.
-If you play any Nintendo game with online multiplayer โ€” Mario Kart, Splatoon, Pokรฉmon โ€” you need it.
-The Expansion Pack tier (roughly double the base price) adds Nintendo 64 and Sega Genesis libraries, plus DLC for games like Mario Kart 8 Deluxe and Animal Crossing.
+Nintendo Switch Online (NSO) costs about $3.99/month or $19.99/year for an individual, with a family plan at about $34.99/year covering up to eight accounts (as of June 2026).
+If you play any Nintendo game with online multiplayer — Mario Kart, Splatoon, Pokémon — you need it.
+The Expansion Pack tier (about $49.99/year individual, or $79.99/year for the family plan) adds Nintendo 64 and Sega Genesis libraries, plus DLC for games like Mario Kart 8 Deluxe and Animal Crossing.

 The value proposition is honest but limited.
 NSO is not a game discovery service in the way Game Pass or PS Plus Extra is.
 You're mainly paying for the right to play online, with a retro game library as a bonus.
-Nintendo's first-party Switch releases never appear on the service โ€” full price is the only option for new releases.
+Nintendo's first-party releases never appear on the service — full price is the only option for new games.

-At around $7/month, Apple Arcade is in a category of its own.
-The library focuses on mobile-first and indie titles โ€” no live-service games, no ads, no in-app purchases.
-Games work across iPhone, iPad, Mac, and Apple TV.
+At about $6.99/month (or $49.99/year), Apple Arcade is in a category of its own.
+The library focuses on mobile-first and indie titles — no live-service games, no ads, no in-app purchases.
+Games work across iPhone, iPad, Mac, and Apple TV, and Family Sharing covers up to five other people at no extra cost.
 If you have kids or primarily play in shorter sessions, the value is hard to argue with.

 It won't satisfy anyone looking for AAA releases, but that's not the pitch.
 It's a clean, low-friction experience that punches well above its price point for the right audience.